YorkCodeDojo/yoda/manual.md

 ## Memory

-It has 256 memory locations (`0x0-0xFF`), each of which can hold a single byte.
+The computer has 256 memory locations (`0x0-0xFF`), each of which can hold a single byte.
 This is laid out as below

 | Address      | Use                    |